w3c/aria-practices/describing-hierachical-structure-with-aria-level.md

 ## `listitem` role

-The `aria-level` attribute can be used on elements with `listitem` role to represent list subitems.
+The `aria-level` attribute can be used on elements with `listitem` role to represent list subitems when the structure of the DOM tree does not imply the intended level of nesting.
 For example, to quote a item in a nested to-do list, use the 'aria-level' attribute on the list items.

 ```
 <blockquote>